 Our collaborating partnerships include the Water Justice Lab with Riverkeeper.
 The project will establish a water quality sampling lab, educate diverse communities about water literacy and water civics (water issues and how to make a difference), develop the advocacy capacity of the North Troy area, and strengthen a network of environmental justice advocates focused on water issues in the Hudson River Watershed.

-In this current crisis, we are more than even committed to the potential that Health Autonomy Clinic can offer.
+In this current crisis, we are more than even committed to the potential that People’s Health Sanctuary can offer.
 Everyone it seems is struggling to keep up with the flood of information about the current crisis, the ways those in power are forcing us back to a “normal”, the over-reliance of the economy as a marker of anything lending towards health.
 And then we have the horrific news from Georgia and Minneapolis, the killings of Ahmaud Arbery and George Floyd, a stark reminder of the crisis behind the crisis.
 COVID has only exacerbated the social oppression and disparities that mark the “normal” so many of the elites want to return to.

 This initiative is led by Professor Kathy High, Project Coordinator; Branda Miller, Arts and Education Coordinator; Melissa Bromley, Development Director; Media Sanctuary Executive, Director Steve Pierce; Health Autonomy Clinic: Francis Coughlin and JJ Lucerno.
 Project design and construction: Architectural firm TAP, lead Barb Nelson.
 Architecture advisor Joe Fama.
 Construction company lead: David Downer.
 With generous funds from the Department of Environmental Conservation.